sysdream/chashell/README.md

 ### Protocol

 Chashell communicates using [Protocol Buffers](https://developers.google.com/protocol-buffers/) serialized messages.
-The `.proto` file is available in the `proto` folder.
+For reference, the Protocol Buffers structure (`.proto` file) is available in the `proto` folder.

 Here is a (simplified) communication chart :